Bit-Quill/amazon-timestream-tools/integrations/influxdb_connector/influxdb-timestream-connector/README.md

 ### Line Protocol Tag Requirement

 In order to ingest to Timestream for LiveAnalytics, every line protocol point must include at least one tag.

+### Query String Parameters

+The connector expects query string parameters to be included as `queryParameters` or `queryStringParameters` in requests.